Portable Targeted Sampling Framework Using LLVM: The Nugget Framework

 Because nuggets are \textbf{binary-independent}, they can be validated across different systems with minimal constraints.
 Validating the same samples on multiple platforms enhances confidence in their \textit{representativeness and robustness}.
 As shown later in Section~\ref{sec:model_performance_evaluation}, we found that having \textit{consistent prediction error across platforms} is a stronger indicator of sample quality than achieving low error on a single platform.

 To run a nugget on real hardware, the system must still execute the portion of the program leading up to the sample's start marker (Section~\ref{sec:markers}).
 For samples that are in later stages of a large program's execution, this can introduce some validation overhead.
-However, this cost is minor compared to the substantial overhead of simulating the entire program.

-In the future, we plan to reduce this overhead further by exploring techniques such as creating software checkpoints using CRIU~\cite{CRIU} to resume execution closer to the sample start point.
+In the future, we plan to reduce this overhead further by exploring techniques such as creating software checkpoints using CRIU~\cite{CRIU} or BLCR~\cite{BLCR} to resume execution closer to the sample start point.